-Shareholders who wish to receive their dividends in GBP sterling must complete and return a GBP currency election form to Diversified’s registrars, Computershare.
-Shareholders who hold their ordinary shares in uncertified form in CREST may also make a dividend election through CREST
+Shareholders who wish to receive their dividends in GBP sterling must complete and return a GBP currency election form to Diversified’s registrar, Computershare.
+Shareholders who hold their ordinary shares in uncertificated form in CREST may also make a dividend election through CREST.

 Shareholders should note that elections can be made only in respect of their entire shareholding and partial elections will not be accepted.

 Shareholders who wish to receive the Q1 2019 Dividend in GBP sterling should complete and return the currency election form to Computershare Investor Services Plc, The Pavilions, Bridgwater Road, Bristol, BS99 6ZY no later than one business day following the Record Date for the applicable dividend payment.

 Shareholders requiring further information relating to currency election forms may contact Computershare on +44 (0)370 702 0151.

 Due to the characterization of certain shareholder distributions in tax year 2017 which affected the basis of shares held at the time, the following Form 8937 is made available below for shareholders receiving the applicable distributions made on 31st July 2017 and 20th December 2017.